Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Asymptotic characteristic and asymptotic cohomology

-However, it turns out to be already known that purely algebraic formulas are certainly impossible, only {\em semi-algebraic} formulas can be hoped for.
-Indeed, Brückmann computed in~\cite{ bru1972} the exact cohomology dimensions:
+However, it turns out to be already known that purely algebraic formulas are certainly impossible, only formulas with inequalities discussing cases can be hoped for.
+Indeed, Br\"uckmann computed in~\cite{ bru1972} the exact cohomology dimensions:

 for any $q = 0, 1, \dots, n$, any $r = 0, 1, \dots, n$ and any $t \in \Z$, where $\Lambda^r T_X^*$ identifies with $\mathcal{ S}^{ (1, \dots, 1, 0, \dots, 0)} T_X^*$ ($r$ times $1$), and it turns out that the obtained formulas are only piecewise polynomial with respect to the data $(n, d, q, r, t)$.
 In fact, making the convention that $\Lambda^0 T_X^* \equiv \mathcal{ O}_X ( 0)$, it is at first well known that: